Call on: +260 211 256 766

 Council Position

-Sioma Council Chairperson
+Limulunga Council Chairperson

 Email

-LGAZ Postion
+LGAZ Position

 Vice President-Northern Province